swayam-kothekar/video-downloader/README.md

 ```

 **Key Points**:
-- ✅ **INTERNET**: Required for fetching video metadata and downloading streams from YouTube
+ **INTERNET**: Required for fetching video metadata and downloading streams from YouTube
-- ❌ **No broad storage permissions**: Uses scoped storage targeting only public media collections
+ **No broad storage permissions**: Uses scoped storage targeting only public media collections
-- 🔒 **Privacy-first**: No access to personal files or media
+ **Privacy-first**: No access to personal files or media

 ---

-## 🐛 Troubleshooting
+## Troubleshooting

 ### Download Failures
 - Check internet connectivity
 - Verify the YouTube URL is valid and accessible
 - Ensure sufficient device storage space is available

-## 📝 License
+## License

 This project is for educational purposes.
 Please respect YouTube's Terms of Service and copyright laws.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit issues and pull requests.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📧 Contact